 Search your soul for the wrongs put upon you and start forgiving.
 It doesn’t mean you forget or condone the other person’s treatment of you; instead it means you’re releasing negativity and moving forward which in the end is loving yourself first and then returning love to the aggressor.
 God will love you for that as you are living His second greatest command.

-Forgive – do it!
+Forgiveness – do it!